-CLUSTERS MEET REGIONS: AGORADA+ discusses Croatian digital transformation and interregional cooperation
+CLUSTERS MEET REGIONS: AGORADA+ discussed Croatian digital transformation and interregional cooperation

-The objective of the event will be to facilitate the implementation of good practices where clusters play an active role in regional economies and are drivers for economic transition and to create and promote collaborations between clusters and regional stakeholders for the industrial development of the regions.
+The objective of the event was to facilitate the implementation of good practices where clusters play an active role in regional economies and are drivers for economic transition and to create and promote collaborations between clusters and regional stakeholders for the industrial development of the regions.

-The event aims to bring together around 100 representatives of regional development agencies, part of or outside EURADA’s network, cluster organisations, national public authorities, companies, the Enterprise Europe Network, and other business support organisations from the EU Member States and regions.
-Participation from a wide range of economic development actors is expected, including financial intermediaries, clusters, innovation hubs, industrial associations, investors, business angels, crowdfunding platforms, and others.
+The event aimed at bringing together around 100 representatives of regional development agencies, part of or outside EURADA’s network, cluster organisations, national public authorities, companies, the Enterprise Europe Network, and other business support organisations from the EU Member States and regions.
+The participation was from a wide range of economic development actors: including financial intermediaries, clusters, innovation hubs, industrial associations, investors, business angels, crowdfunding platforms, and others.

 The Clusters meet Regions Series